mrvollger/SDA/README.md

 This process can be started by executing using this script `ProcessCollapsedAssembly.snake.sh` once the required input is in place.

 ## Required input: ##
 This process only has one required input and that is a config file called `denovo.setup.config.json` which must be placed in a directory called config (`config/denovo.setup.config.json`).
-An example config file is shown below:
+An example of the `denovo.setup.config.json` file is shown below:
 ```
 {
 	"asm" : "NA19240.fasta", # The denovo assembly to examine.